lbrios/essex-service-design-toolkit/docs/documentation/core/common-service-patterns/service-patterns/apply-for-something/apply-for-something-we-do/apply.md

 Things to consider about the application experience include:

-* whether the user might resubmit the same information for multiple applications, for example applying for a job - if so, follow the register pattern to set up a user account
+* whether the user might resubmit the same information for multiple applications, for example applying for a job - if so, follow the ['register pattern'](/docs/documentation/core/common-service-patterns/service-patterns/register-something/overview) to set up a user account
 * breaking the application down into separate stages if it’s a multi-stage application
 * if users can tell what stage they’re at and what’s next
 * if users don’t need to submit personal information, the application could be replaced by a different pattern such as [‘book something’](/docs/core/common-service-patterns/service-patterns/book-something/overview)